sjmf/ch9329-keyboard/README.md

 python control.py --verbose COM1
 ```

 Use `python control.py --help` to view all available options.
+Keyboard capture and transmission is the default functionality of control.py: a couple of extra parameters are used to enable mouse and video.

+Mouse capture is provided using the parameter `--mouse` (`-e`).
+It uses pynput for capturing mouse input and transmits this over the serial link simultaneously to keyboard input.
+Appropriate system permissions (Privacy and Security) may be required to use mouse capture.

+Video capture is provided using the parameter `--video` (`-x`).
+It uses OpenCV for capturing frames from the camera device.
+Again, system permissions for webcam access may need to be granted.

 ## Keyboard capture mode comparison